 Error messages are not user-friendly, and may intimidate new users.
-All the same, they are valuable clues to correcting mistakes.
+However, they are valuable clues to correcting mistakes.
 You can find detailed explanations of them in the help, by searching for Error codes in OpenOffice.org Calc.
 A few of the most common are: